AlfonsoGuisado/Monty_Hall_Paradox_Simulation_ML_Demonstration/README.md

 #### 🚩 Highlights:

-- **🎲 Simulations:** Visualize the paradox in action and understand its outcomes.
+- **🎲 Simulation:** Visualize the paradox in action and understand its outcomes.
 - **🤖 Machine Learning:** Apply ML techniques to predict outcomes and gain deeper insights.
 - **📚 Mathematical Explanation:** Dive into the theoretical underpinnings of the paradox.